-The Company is carefully monitoring the public health impact of the global coronavirus pandemic and our first priority is the health and safety of our communities, shareholders, employees and other stakeholders.
-To mitigate risk in accordance with ongoing safety measures and protocols related to COVID-19, Shareholders are strongly advised to refrain from attending the Meeting in person and are requested to read the enclosed Circular and Proxy, and then complete and deposit the Proxy together with the power of attorney or other authority, if any, under which it was signed or a notarially certified copy thereof with the Company's transfer agent by delivery to: Computershare Investor Services Inc., 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, Canada V6C 3B9 by 10:00 a.m.
-(Pacific time), on Friday, June 18, 2021, or at least forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) before the time of the Meeting or any adjournment of it unless the chairman of the Meeting elects to exercise his discretion to accept proxies received subsequently.
+The Company continues to monitor the public health impact of the global coronavirus pandemic and our first priority is the health and safety of our communities, shareholders, employees and other stakeholders.
+To mitigate risk in accordance with ongoing safety measures and protocols related to COVID-19, Shareholders are encouraged to read the enclosed Circular and Proxy, complete and then deposit the Proxy together with the power of attorney or other authority, if any, under which it was signed or a notarially certified copy thereof with the Company's transfer agent by delivery to: Computershare Investor Services Inc., 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, Canada V6C 3B9 by 10:00 a.m.
+(Pacific time), on Tuesday, June 20, 2023, or at least forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) before the time of the Meeting or any adjournment of it unless the chairman of the Meeting elects to exercise his discretion to accept proxies received subsequently.
 Unregistered shareholders who received the Proxy through an intermediary must deliver the Proxy in accordance with the instructions given by such intermediary.

-If any Shareholder does wish to attend the Meeting in person, please contact Jody Harris, Corporate Secretary at 778-227-5639 or jharris@ascotgold.com in order for arrangements to be made that comply with all recommendations, regulations and orders related to the COVID-19 pandemic.
+The Company has implemented health and safety protocols to help protect our workplaces and communities.
+Anyone who wishes to attend the Meeting in person may be asked to wear a mask from point of entry to exit.
 No shareholder who is experiencing any symptoms of COVID-19, including fever, cough or difficulty breathing will be permitted to attend the Meeting in person.